PoojaGadara/Videostream/README.md

 # Videostream
-This Project is Video Streaming PRoject USing MERN Stack
+This Project is Video Streaming Project USing MERN Stack